-Here we look at how A&E waiting times have changed over the past few years and explore the impact of different factors, while acknowledging that the causes of the problems in A&E are complex and reflect wider pressures on the NHS and social care.
+Here we look at how A&E waiting times have changed over the past few years and explore the complex causes of the problems in A&E, which reflect wider pressures on the NHS and social care.

 - What is the A&E standard and how is the NHS performing?